Shreyz-max/Video-Captioning/README.md

-# Video-Caption-Generator
+# Video-Captioning

-Video Caption Generator is an encoder decoder mode based on sequence to sequence learning.
+Video Captioning is an encoder decoder mode based on sequence to sequence learning.
 It takes a video as input and generates a caption describing the event in the video.

 The importance of captioning lies in its ability to make video more accessible in numerous ways.